Julie Taymor: Exhibition

 In September 2009, costumes from The Lion King were requested and presented to the Smithsonian National Museum of American History and they are now part of the Smithsonian collection as well as the Victoria and Albert Museum in London.

 Awards and nominations

 In 1991, Taymor won the prestigious MacArthur Fellowship.
 In addition, Taymor has received a Guggenheim Fellowship, two Obie Awards, the first Annual Dorothy B. Chandler Award in Theater, the Brandeis Creative Arts Award, and the Golden Plate Award of the American Academy of Achievement.
+Taymor received a Disney Legend award in 2017 for Theatrical.